nixworks/public/news/2011/04/14/README.md

 ##### Ford Australia
 ### [Ford Australia announces plans to cut 240 jobs and cut production in its plants at Geelong and Broadmeadows due to falling demand for larger vehicles. ](/news/2011/04/14/ford-australia-announces-plans-to-cut-240-jobs-and-cut-production-in-its-plants-at-geelong-and-broadmeadows-due-to-falling-demand-for-larger.md)
-_Context: Geelong, Broadmeadows, Ford Australia_
+_Context: Ford Australia, Geelong, Broadmeadows_

 ##### Japanese police
 ### [Japanese police search for the bodies of victims of the 2011 Tohoku earthquake and tsunami near the Fukushima I Nuclear Power Plant for the first time due to declining radiation levels. ](/news/2011/04/14/japanese-police-search-for-the-bodies-of-victims-of-the-2011-tahoku-earthquake-and-tsunami-near-the-fukushima-i-nuclear-power-plant-for-the.md)
-_Context: 2011 Tohoku earthquake and tsunami, Japanese police, Fukushima I Nuclear Power Plant_
+_Context: Fukushima I Nuclear Power Plant, Japanese police, 2011 Tohoku earthquake and tsunami_

 ##### Tornado
 ### [Two people are killed, one missing and four people critically injured after a tornado hits Atoka County in the US state of Oklahoma. ](/news/2011/04/14/two-people-are-killed-one-missing-and-four-people-critically-injured-after-a-tornado-hits-atoka-county-in-the-us-state-of-oklahoma.md)